-- POLICY 5.B.
+- Policy 5.B.
 Work with applicable agencies to fully integrate environmental review and processing into the regional transportation planning process. - Objective 5.B.1.
 Caltrans, the USFS, the BLM, the CDFW, the LTC, the County, the Town of Mammoth Lakes, applicable citizen planning committees and other appropriate agencies should work together to: 1) define environmental objectives; 2) design transportation projects in a manner that improves both the transportation system and the surrounding community and/or natural environment; 3) incorporate environmental mitigation measures and enhancement projects into the planning process for transportation improvements to both state and local circulation systems; and 4) seek funding for implementation of identified mitigation measures and environmental enhancement projects.
-Potential environmental enhancement projects are identified in Appendix C of this Plan.
-Time frame: Ongoing over the 20-year time frame of this plan; implement as - 'ime frame: Ongoing over the 20-year time frame of this plan; implement as transportation improvements projects are proposed and developed.
+Potential environmental enhancement projects are identified in Appendix D of this Plan. - Time frame: Ongoing over the 20-year time frame of this plan; implement as transportation improvements projects are proposed and developed.